JaKoB-Data-Projects/JaKob-Data-Projects/README.md

 # 👋 Hi, I'm Jakob Neubig

 I'm a data science learner from Hamburg, currently completing the **Data Scientist Professional Track on DataCamp**.
+I'm B.A.
+Social Science with a focus on statistics.
 I’m especially drawn to the intersection between **data, human behavior, and decision-making** — how numbers tell stories, and how structure can bring clarity to complexity.
 I'm currently looking for an internship.